-This guide addresses BAHXs used for boiling product oxygen at elevated pressures.
-Other BAHX uses in oxygen applications are not addressed, although incidents involving aluminium in oxygen service are discussed.
+This publication addresses BAHXs used for boiling product oxygen at elevated pressures.
+The oxygen enters the BAHX as a subcooled liquid and leaves as a superheated vapor.
+Other BAHX uses in oxygen applications are not addressed, although incidents involving aluminum in oxygen service are discussed.

-It contains a summary of current knowledge and industrial practices used in the safe application of BAHXs for the boiling of oxygen at elevated pressures.
+This publication contains a summary of current knowledge and industrial practices used in the safe application of BAHXs for the boiling of oxygen at elevated pressures.

-This guide is not intended to be a mandatory standard code.
+This publication is not intended to be a mandatory standard code.
 It is based upon the combined experimental work, operating experience, and design practices of major producers and operators of air separation plants.